VincentHch/jpeg-decoder/README.txt

-Hello,
-this is my JPEG-decoder project using inverted Discrete cosine transform.
+JPEG-decoder project using inverted Discrete cosine transform.
 It is written in C, and the makefile compile and run the decoder for images in folder images.

 compile: